omltcat/turbulent-flow/paper/paper.md

 # Summary

 Turbulent flow is a type of fluid motion characterized by chaotic fluctuations in velocity and pressure.
-Today, most turbulent flow simulations with Computational Fluid Dynamics (CFD) are based on simplified models such as Reynolds-averaged Navier-Stokes (RANS) equations.
+Today, most turbulent flow simulations with Computational Fluid Dynamics (CFD) are based on simplified models such as Reynolds-Averaged Navier-Stokes (RANS) equations.
 While other approaches can reveal more details in the flow, such as Large Eddy Simulation (LES) and Direct Numerical Simulation (DNS), they are often deemed too computationally expensive and thus see limited use in practice.
 `SynthEddy` is a Python program that aims to alleviate part of this issue by generating Initial Conditions (IC) and Boundary Conditions (BC) for LES using the Synthetic Eddy Method.
 `SynthEddy` has the potential to reduce the required simulation scale both in time and space, making LES more accessible to a wider audience.